Chief Meteorologist Mark Scirto

 Mark remained with Daybreak for four years, before moving to KPLC-TV Channel 7 in Lake Charles, Louisiana where he worked as Chief Meteorologist for exactly three years.
 While in Lake Charles, he finished second in the Associated Press Awards for "Best Weathercast" in 1992, and in 1993 Mark was awarded First Place in the Louisiana A.P. for Best Weathercast.

 April 4, 1994, he re-joined the KLTV News team as Chief Meteorologist.
 Here at KLTV, he has been nominated for a Dallas Press Club Katie Award, an honor no other weathercaster/meteorologist in the Tyler/Longview area has ever received.
 Mark has held the Seals of Approval from the National Weather Association and the American Meteorological Society since 1989.

 On a personal note, Mark is a fishing fanatic.
-He also loves hockey, golf and guitar as well as singing at the Cathedral of the Immaculate Conception Catholic Church in Tyler.
-Mark has four children, Katherine, Mark, Anthony and Hannah.
-Beth, his wife of 32 years, teaches religion to 7th and 9th graders at Bishop T.K.
-Gorman Middle/High School in Tyler.
-He would also love to tell you about his grand-daughters Lilly, Elianah, Maria and Anna...as well as his grand-sons Caleb, Hunter, Josiah and David.
+He also loves hockey, golf, and guitar as well as singing at the Cathedral of the Immaculate Conception Catholic Church in Tyler.
+Mark has four children, Katherine, Mark, Anthony, and Hannah.
+Beth, his wife of 40 years, has just retired from teaching theology to thousands and thousands of young people in the Catholic School Systems in Houston, Lake Charles, and Tyler.
+He would also love to tell you about his grand-daughters Lilly, Elianah, Maria, Anna, Maeve, Lucy and Emma...as well as his grandsons Caleb, Hunter, Josiah, David, Aedan, Reed and the latest little guy, Joshua.
 Just ask him.
-I think he needs to get a bigger boat!
-Okay...just found out that Mark will have his 9th grandchild sometime this summer.
-Now he will have enough to field a baseball team someday.
+I think he needs to get a much bigger boat!
+Now he will have enough to field a football team...plus a few extras.